 A Vineyard tradition during the darkest and coldest months of the year, January through March, churches from around the Island take turns providing community suppers at which all are always welcome, and the food is free.
-To help, please contact Mary Ellen Larsen at 508-693-1103 or email her at firstname.lastname@example.org The full island schedule is listed below (check with them to see if cancelled by coronavirus limitations).
+To help, please contact Mary Ellen Larsen at 508-693-1103 or email her at email@example.com The full island schedule is listed below:

 On Thursday night, a group of parish volunteers served up dinner and friendship in the basement of St. Augustine’s Church in Vineyard Haven. — Photo by Nate Horwitz/MVTimes